Is Hola VPN Safe? Much Better Hola VPN Alternatives in 2024

 3. Windscribe

 Compared to other free VPNs, Windscribe allows unlimited simultaneous connections.
 The free plan also comes with 10 GB monthly data.
-However, you can get an additional 5 GBs if you engage with Windscribe on Twitter.
+You can get an additional 5 GBs if you engage with Windscribe on Twitter.

 The VPN has good security features as well.
 It has military-grade encryption, full leak protection, and a strict no-logs policy.
 Also, it has an ad blocker that blocks trackers and malware.

 In our tests, the VPN also has good speeds.
 When we connected to nearby servers, we could watch YouTube videos without noticing any interruptions.
-However, on distant servers, HD and 4K videos took around 4 seconds to load.
+On distant servers, HD and 4K videos took around 4 seconds to load.
 Split-tunneling is also available, which is nice.

 Windscribe also supports torrenting and streaming.
 For torrenting, it offers port forwarding.
 This feature lets you connect to more peers to get even faster download speeds.
 For example, a 2 GB file took us around 10 minutes to download with port forwarding enabled, and 20 minutes without it.
 In addition, we were able to unblock popular streaming services like Amazon Prime Video, Netflix, and Disney+.